 Aubree Oliverson Plays Dvořák

 Our 2025-26 season opens with a burst of energy in Bulgarian composer Dobrinka Tabakova’s Orpheus' Comet.
-Audience favorite Aubree Oliverson returns for performances of Antonín Dvořák’s endearing Violin Concerto, and renowned twentieth-century composer Arnold Schoenberg reimagines Johannes Brahms’ stately Piano Quartet in G Minor with a new depth of orchestral color.
+Audience favorite Aubree Oliverson returns for performances of Antonín Dvořák’s endearing Violin Concerto, and renowned twentieth-century composer Arnold Schoenberg reimagines Johannes Brahms’ romantic Piano Quartet in G Minor with a new depth of orchestral color.

 "The work…in the virtuosic hands of Oliverson, was a joy to experience."